Jack Ainsley: Chelmsford City (loan)

 On 26 February 2013, Ainsley joined Conference South side Chelmsford City on a month's loan.
 On 27 March the loan was extended until the end of the season.

 Lowestoft Town

 In July 2013, Ainsley signed a two-year contract to play with Isthmian League Premier Division side Lowestoft Town.
 This will see him line up alongside his brother Stuart, who was already at the club.

 Leiston

 In February 2016, Ainsley joined Isthmian League Premier Division side Leiston.

 Felixstowe & Walton United

 In June 2018, Ainsley signed for Felixstowe & Walton United.

 Stowmarket Town

 In June 2019, Ainsley signed for Stowmarket Town.

+Return to Felixstowe

+He returned to Felixstowe & Walton United in May 2023.

 International career

-On 30 June 2006, Ainsley was called into the England U17's squad playing in the Nordic Cup.
+On 30 June 2006, Ainsley was called into the England U17 squad playing in the Nordic Cup.
 Ainsley scored on his debut against Sweden in a 4–2 win and then scored two as England defeated Norway 2–1.
 Ainsley won four caps scoring three goals but England lost in the final to Denmark 4–0.